 9 Ways You're Wrecking Your Body, Say Doctors

 Are you wrecking your body, without even knowing it?
 Chances are, the answer is yes.
 From sleep and hygiene habits to diet and exercise, there are a variety of ways that many people are unknowingly damaging their health.
 Eat This, Not That! surveyed some of the top experts in the country, who revealed some of the most surprising ways you may be destroying your body and mind.
-Read on to learn what they had to say—and to ensure your health and the health of others, don't miss these Sure Signs You Have "Long" COVID and May Not Even Know It.
+Read on to learn what they had to say—more—and to ensure your health and the health of others, don't miss these Sure Signs You May Have Already Had COVID.

 You Are Not Paying Attention to Your Sleep

 Ignoring your snoring and poor sleep at night is a big no-no when it comes to your health, Darren P. Mareiniss, MD, assistant professor of emergency medicine at the Sidney Kimmel Medical College at Thomas Jefferson University in Philadelphia, reveals.
 "It may be a sign of sleep apnea and you may need a sleep study," he explains.
 The results of ignoring this may result in a variety of health ramifications including daytime drowsiness.
 "Motor vehicle collisions are 2 to 3 times more common in patients with Obstructive Sleep Apnea," he notes.
 There can also be neuropsychiatric issues as a result.
 "OSA can result in more inattention, memory and cognitive deficits," he said.
 Additionally, it can impact your cardiovascular system, increasing risk of hypertension, coronary artery disease, heart failure and stroke.
 Finally there can be pulmonary issues stemming from it, including pulmonary hypertension and right sided heart failure.